-- Temperature ≥38 degrees Celsius.
+- temperature ≥38 degrees celsius

-- Maternal heart rate ≥100/minute.
+- maternal heart rate ≥100/minute

-- Uterine tenderness and/or irritability.
+- uterine tenderness and/or irritability

-- Fetal heart rate ≥160/minute.
+- foetal heart rate ≥160/minute

-- Offensive liquor or meconium stained liquor.
+- offensive liquor or meconium stained liquor

 - Transfer from a clinic or community health centre to a district hospital (or specialist hospital if the gestation is below 32 weeks).
-Chorioamnionitis is an indication for delivery of the fetus. - Give ampicillin 2 g IV followed by 1 g IV 6 hourly, with metronidazole 400 mg orally 3 times daily; if allergic to penicillin use Clindamycin, intravenously, 600 mg 8 hourly instead of ampicillin. - Induce labour with a bulb (Foley Catheter), misoprostol or oxytocin if vaginal delivery is possible (see laterinduction of labour).
-Try to avoid a Caesarean section as far as possible, but do it for the usual indications. - During labour, monitor the fetus closely, with CTG if possible. - Continue ampicillin (or Clindamycin) and metronidazole for 5 days after delivery.
+Chorioamnionitis is an indication for delivery of the foetusfoetus. - Give ampicillin two grams of IV followed by one gram of IV six hourly, with metronidazole 400 mg orally three times daily; if allergic to penicillin use Clindamycin, intravenously, 600 mg eight hourly instead of ampicillin. - Induce labour with a bulb (Foley Catheter), misoprostol or oxytocin if vaginal delivery is possible (see laterinduction of labour).
+Try to avoid a caesarean delivery as far as possible, but do it for the usual indications. - During labour, monitor the foetusfoetus closely, with CTG if possible. - · Continue ampicillin (or Clindamycin) and metronidazole for five days after delivery.